Arete-Innovations/blast/README.md

    - Uses partials for reusable components
    - Provides layouts and includes

-7. **Asset Management** (in `assets/`):
+7. **Asset Management** (in `assets/` and compiled to `public/`):
-   - Stylesheets (CSS and SASS)
+   - **CSS Management**:
+     - SCSS compilation with automatic minification
+     - All CSS files output as .min.css for consistent imports
+     - Custom CSS files from src/assets/css
+   - **JS Processing**:
+     - All JS files output as .min.js
+     - Organized in library-specific folders
+   - **Directory Structure**:
+     - `/public/css/` - For all CSS files
-   - JavaScript for client-side functionality
+     - `/public/js/` - For all JavaScript files
-   - Locale files for internationalization
+     - `/public/fonts/` - For all font files
-   - Static images and resources
+   - **Environment Handling**:
+     - Production: Minified content with .min.css/.min.js extensions
+     - Development: Readable content with .min.css/.min.js extensions

 This architecture makes the codebase maintainable and testable by ensuring each component has a single responsibility and clear boundaries between layers.